-With seven Michelin-stars to its name, Courchevel is undoubtedly one of the best skiing resorts in the world when it comes to gastronomy.
-It is also one of the most expensive.
-Saying that there are some reasonably priced restaurants, although these tend to be lower down the valley.
-But if it's gourmet food you are after then you've come to the right resort.
+With multiple Michelin stars to its name, Courchevel is undoubtedly one of the best skiing resorts in the world when it comes to gastronomy.
+If it's gourmet food you are after then you've come to the right resort.
 Home to some of the most talented chefs around, Courchevel is definitely one to tick off your gastronomic bucket list.

 Located at 2,112 metres, just above the Altiport at the top of the Gravelles chairlift, La Cave des Creux doesn’t just offer fantastic food but breathtaking views of Mont Blanc and the Courchevel Valley to match.
 Formerly an Alpine cheese ripening cellar, this friendly restaurant is run by brothers and local ski instructors, Florant and Boris Glise.
 Using high-quality produce, the menu is full of Savoyard specialities - the truffle fondue is a particular hit.
 Make sure you leave room for dessert though - arguably some of the best in the Alps.

-If you’re looking for authentic mountain charm then Le Pilatus is the perfect place to stop for a long lunch.
+If you’re looking for authentic mountain charm on the slopes then Le Pilatus is the perfect place to stop for a long lunch in Courchevel 1850.
 Situated right next to the altiport, the restaurant has a bird’s eye view of the runway and has been decorated in typical Savoyard style.
 You can eat inside or out on the terrace from the traditional menu with dishes such as the Pila’ burger and mouth-watering lemon meringue pie among our favourites.

 Awaken your taste buds with the ultimate buffet lunch at exclusive hotel Les Airelles.
 At noon each day, Table des Airelles is transformed into a simply splendid buffet lunch fusing French and Italian cuisine.
 Feast your eyes on piles of shellfish, lobster, meat and poultry cooked in the Palace rotisserie and classic Italian cold meats and cheeses.